Boundary Waters Winter Adventure

 For standard meeting places and times, see Dates & Fees tab.

 DAY 1: The trip starts in the late afternoon at Camp Menogyn near Bearskin Lake in the BWCA.
-To access the lodge you will hike about a mile across the lake.
-Upon arrival you will settle into your accommodations before enjoying dinner.
+To access the lodge you will hike about a mile across the frozen lake.
+Upon arrival, settle into your accommodations before enjoying dinner.
 Afterwards gather around the wood burning stove for introductions to dogsledding and learning how to dress for the weather.

 DAY 2: After breakfast, break into groups for half or full day activities.
 Options include dogsledding, hiking to Caribou Rock, snowshoeing down the Back Trail, cross-country skiing to Rose Falls, or trying your luck ice fishing (don't forget your license) .
 Enjoy dinner with the group before experiencing the stillness of a North Woods winter evening.
-Sleep under the stars and sleeping in an outdoor quinzee tonight!
+Sleep under the stars in a quinzee tonight!

 DAY 3: If interested, rise early to assist the mushers with feeding and caring for the dogs before enjoying a warm breakfast.
 Try a new adventure or develop a recently learned skill as you decide between half or full day activities.
 A relaxing afternoon by the lodge's wood burning stove is always an option too!
 Enjoy one last dinner and then brave the sauna and polar plunge in the lake, if you dare.

 DAY 4: Early risers can enjoy one last ski or snowshoe outing before breakfast.
 After, pack and transfer personal gear back across the lake for the trip home.
 The trip officially ends in the late morning before lunch.
 If you use WI's van transportation you can expect to arrive back in Minneapolis by evening.